SoWieMarkus/wheelgpt/docs/endpoints/authentication/renew.md

 # Renew Plugin Token

 Whenever you call the endpoint `/api/authentication/token` you will receive a different token.
 However the old tokens still remain valid.
-If you need to rotate your plugin token, this endpoint.
+If you need to rotate your plugin token, use this endpoint.

 ```http
 POST /api/authentication/renew